$48.93 $69.99 Buy It Now

 5. After capturing your shots, review them on the camera’s LCD screen in a shaded area to avoid strain on your eyes from looking at the bright sunlight.

-See also How does a compact digital camera work
+See also What is a aperure on a digital camera

 By following these safety precautions, you can enjoy capturing stunning images of the sun with your digital camera while keeping yourself and your equipment safe.